-Clients from past, present and future are contacted regularly?
+Does the company contact clients from the past, present and future regularly?

-Is revenue created from the efforts of different people?
+Is revenue created from the efforts of different professionals?

-Is the value proposition of the company well understood so that it is the best fit for clients?
+Is the company's value proposition well understood, so it's the right fit for clients?

 Is there a clear vision for the business?